TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

-*ESPHome* can run *stand-alone* or as part of *Home Assistant*.
-The latter is strongly recommended because then your *ESPHome devices* that you created can be discovered in *Home Assistant* just like any other (commercial) device, and seamlessly integrate into dashboards (self-defined user interfaces) and automation workflows.

 ## Quick Overview

-Let's first identify the benefits of *ESPHome*, and why *you* may want to use it.
+Let's first identify the key benefits of *ESPHome*, and why *you* may want to use it.

 ### Repetitive Tasks